- 2 Pints (1L) Water

 - 4 (40g) Spring Onions

-- 2 reduced salt Teaspoons (10g) Soy Sauce
+- 2 Teaspoons (10g) Soy Sauce (use reduced salt when possible)

 - 1 Teaspoon (3g) Ground Ginger